-The LuguLake was recently founded in 2010, with production bases and customer service centers in major Chinese cities such as Hong Kong, Beijing, Shenzhen and Changsha.
-The company deals with electronic products, household products and outdoor products which have a certain brand influence in the United States and China.
+The LuguLake was recently founded in 2010, with production bases and customer service centers in major Chinese cities such as Hong Kong, Beijing, Shenzhen, and Changsha.
+The company deals with electronic products, household products, and outdoor products, which have a certain brand influence in the United States and China.
 In their own words: ‘The Lugulake Brand is just like the legend of the beautiful lake, where they reached, there will be extraordinary influence.’

-Their less than storied history, especially in comparison to the previous two brands Victrola and Electrohome, make comparing LuguLake’s products with their older works rather difficult.
+Their less-than-storied history, especially in comparison to the previous two brands, Victrola and Electrohome, make comparing LuguLake’s products with their older works rather difficult.
 The company, however, must be commended overall for attempting to forge their own way in the vintage record player market.
-One would be hard pressed to find another company or product that takes making the best vintage record player so literally, going back for design inspiration to the some of the very first record player designs, the phonograph / gramophone etc.
+One would be hard-pressed to find another company or product that takes making the best vintage record player so literally, going back for design inspiration to the some of the very first record player designs, the phonograph/gramophone etc.

 And this is not just a gimmick.
-This, in fact, harbours specific sonic qualities that you are not likely to experience in other products in this category, the conical speaker (when combined with the other inbuilt speakers) projecting forth the music with a singular and unique tonal quality.
+This, in fact, harbors specific sonic qualities that you are not likely to experience in other products in this category, the conical speaker (when combined with the other inbuilt speakers) projecting forth the music with a singular and unique tonal quality.

-- Eye catching aesthetic presence
+- Eye-catching aesthetic presence